tiberiuichim/imgur-album-recursive-downloader/README.md

 - It didn't grab the highest resolution of images.
 - It didn't save titles or descriptions of images
 - It didn't try to find other albums in the description of images

+### Note

+You'll need an imgur.com account, after that create a new application and generate a new clientid for your app.
+After that, you'll have to write the clientid in the configuration file.
+It is automatically generated for you, when you first run the app, at ``~/.config/imgurdownloader/settings.conf``